oslo-project/oauth2/README.md

 ## Prerequisites

-This package requires the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and `AbortSignal.timeout()`.
-The Web Crypto API is available in most modern runtimes, including Node.js 20+, Deno, Bun, and Cloudflare Workers.
-The big exception is Node.js 16 and 18.
+This package requires the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
+This is available in most modern runtimes, including Node.js 20+, Deno, Bun, and Cloudflare Workers.
+The major exception is Node.js 16 and 18.
 Make sure to polyfill it using `webcrypto`.

 ```ts
 import { webcrypto } from "node:crypto";